jibrelnetwork/jibrel-contracts-jsapi/README.md

   * defaultBlock: (optional) Redefines of web3.eth.defaultBlock
   * ssl: (optional) Defines using of ssl for connection or not

+#### eth.getBlockNumber(props)

+Returns Promise that will be resolved with current block number.

+##### props

+  * rpcaddr: RPC address of Ethereum node to connect on
+  * rpcport: RPC port of Ethereum node to connect on
+  * ssl: (optional) Defines using of ssl for connection or not

 #### eth.getBlock(props)

 Returns Promise that will be resolved with block data.